KostasValeckas/PyLongslit/docs/develop.rst

 kostas.valeckas@nbi.ku.dk

-The format of collaboration is flexible, but few things are pre-determined:
+The format of collaboration is flexible, but a few things are pre-determined:

 1. We use `GitHub <https://github.com/>`_ for version control.
 2. We do not compromise on the principles of simplicity, manual execution, transparency and robustness.